hjwylde/git-fmt/README.md

 ### Usage

-The `git-fmt` binary wraps external pretty-printers and provides an interface for selecting files
+The `git-fmt` binary provides an interface for selecting files and piping them through external
-    to prettify and performing dry-runs.
+    pretty-printers.
+It supports both prettifying the files immediately and performing dry-runs to see which files are
+    ugly.

 **The basics:**

-`git-fmt` operates only on tracked git files (thus it implicitly respects the .gitignore).
+`git-fmt` operates only on tracked git files (thus it implicitly respects the `.gitignore` file).
 By default it operates on files in the index (i.e., `--operate-on head`).
 It is possible to operate on all tracked files (`--operate-on-tracked`) or on a specific reference
     (`--operate-on REF`).